codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/triggers/jfrog-triggers.md

 ### Triggering a Codefresh pipeline with an Artifactory push

-Now, every time you push a new Docker image to the selected Artifactory repository, manually, with Codefresh or any other CI/CD tool, Codefresh will trigger execution of all pipelines associated with that Artifactory Push trigger event.
+Now, every time you push/tag a Docker image to the selected Artifactory repository, manually, with Codefresh or any other CI/CD tool, Codefresh will trigger execution of all pipelines associated with that Artifactory Push trigger event.